architech-boards/Rialto/source/PrjFiles.rst

 The application’s file structure includes the following folders:

-• JenNode_Coord – contains source files and makefiles for the PAN Co-ordinator
+• Rialto_Coord – contains source files and makefiles for the PAN Co-ordinator
-	• **JenNode_Coord.c** specific application file for Coordinator functions (see chapter 3.2.1 of "JN-RM-2024" resource manual for main details)
+	• **Rialto_Coord.c** specific application file for Coordinator functions (see chapter 3.2.1 of "JN-RM-2024" resource manual for main details)

-• JenNode_EndD – contains source files and makefiles for an End Device
+• Rialto_EndD – contains source files and makefiles for an End Device
-	• **JenNode_EndD.c** specific application file for End-Node functions (see chapter 3.2.2 of "JN-RM-2024" resource manual for main details)
+	• **Rialto_EndD.c** specific application file for End-Node functions (see chapter 3.2.2 of "JN-RM-2024" resource manual for main details)

 • Common – contains:
 	• **application.c** common functions used both by coordinator that end-node